Who is Virender Sehwag?

 In 1999, he took part in his maiden One Day International, and in 2001, he joined the Indian test team.
 Cricket has been a major contributor for Virender Sehwag Net Worth.

-Sehwag became the first player of any nationality to win the Wisden Top Cricketer in the World title for his performance in 2008 in April 2009, and he later became the first player to win the honour again in 2009.
+Sehwag became the Only Cricketer of any nationality to win the Wisden Top Cricketer in the World title for his performance in 2008 in April 2009, and he later became the first player to win the honour again in 2009.

 While India’s primary captain was away, he periodically served as stand-in captain and as vice-captain of the Indian team.
 He served as the Delhi Daredevils’ previous captain and Delhi Ranji Team.